-Upcoming ACC Football schedule and notes
+Upcoming ACC football schedule and notes

 NON-CONFERENCE SUCCESS

-The ACC is off to a great start to the 2023 season, going 29-11 (.725) overall in non-conference play over the first four weeks of the season.
+The ACC is off to a great start to the 2023 season, going 29-13 (.690) overall in non-conference play over the first five weeks of the season.
+The ACC will play four non-conference games this week.

 ACC ON ABC/ESPN

-During the first four weeks of the season, the ACC had a pair of games on ABC’s “Saturday Night Football” as well as 15 appearances on ABC, ESPN, and ESPN2.
+During the first five weeks of the season, the ACC had three games on ABC’s “Saturday Night Football” as well as a total of 18 appearances on ABC, ESPN, and ESPN2.

-In addition to the games already played, the ACC will be featured in four ABC games over the next two weeks, as Clemson and Syracuse will kick off Saturday, Sept.
-30, at noon ET on ABC.
-ABC’s “Saturday Night Football” will feature Notre Dame at Duke on Saturday, Sept.
-30, at 7:30 p.m.
+In addition to the games already played, the ACC will be featured in four ABC games over the next two weeks.
+This week (Oct.
+7), Virginia Tech will play at No. 5 Florida State for a 3:30 p.m. matchup and No. 10 Notre Dame will travel to Louisville for ABC’s “Saturday Night Football” contest at 7:30 p.m.
 ET.

-Week 6 will feature at least two ABC games in either the Virginia Tech at Florida State or Syracuse at North Carolina 3:30 p.m. matchup and the Notre Dame at Louisville ABC “Saturday Night Football” contest at 7:30 p.m.
+In Week 7 (Oct.
+14), both the Syracuse at Florida State and the Miami at North Carolina games will be broadcast on ABC, with one at noon and the other at 7:30 p.m.
 ET.

-Overall during the first six weeks of the season, the ACC will have four games on ABC’s “Saturday Night Football”, as well as a total of 22 appearances on ABC, ESPN, and ESPN2.
-In total to date, 15 ACC contests are scheduled for national ABC broadcasts, with 12 different league programs featured.
+Overall, during the first seven weeks of the season, the ACC will have five games on ABC’s “Saturday Night Football”, as well as a total of 24 appearances on ABC, ESPN, and ESPN2.
+In total to date, 17 ACC contests are scheduled for national ABC broadcasts, with 12 different league programs featured.

 Upgrade Your Account